Pistonite/botw-ist/README.md

     - `src/data` is the bottom layer.
 It cannot depend on core or ui components
     - `src/core` is the core logic.
 It can depend on data, but not ui
     - `src/ui` is the ui layer.
 It can depend on everything
-  - `npm run lint`: This is the standard eslint
+  - `npm run lint-ts`: This is the standard eslint
 - Run tests `npm run test-all`